 That’s all for this week’s column.
 I’ve only skimmed the surface of those AIs that are available just about anywhere.
 There are many many more and I encourage you to look for them and explore on your own.
 Next time we’ll discuss some browser-only AIs and maybe introduce you to a new browser or two.
 Don’t hesitate to write to me if you have questions.

-As always, my intent with these columns is to spark your curiosity, give you enough information to get started, and arm you with the necessary keywords (or buzzwords) so you’ll understand the basics and are equipped to search for more detailed information.
+As always, my intent is to help you understand the basics and equip you to search for more detailed information.

-Please feel free to email me with questions, comments, suggestions, requests for future columns, whatever at tony@TonysTakeOnTech.com or just drop me a quick note and say hi!
-And don’t forget that I maintain links to the original columns with live, clickable links to all the references at https://go.ttot.link/TGColumns+Links or https://go.ttot.link/TGC+L. It should be updated shortly after this column appears online.
+Please feel free to email me with questions, comments, suggestions, requests for future columns, to sign up for my newsletter or whatever at [email protected] or just drop me a quick note and say hi!

 Tony Sumrall, a Hillsboro native whose parents ran the former Highland Lanes bowling alley, is a maker with both leadership and technical skills.
 He’s been in the computing arena since his graduation from Miami University with a bachelor’s degree in systems analysis, working for and with companies ranging in size from five to hundreds of thousands of employees.
 He holds five patents and lives and thrives in Silicon Valley which feeds his love for all things tech.